Romulus (comics): Fictional character biography

 Wolverine decides to confront Romulus one last time, using the help of various other heroes and his son Daken.
 In the end, as Daken is about to kill Romulus, Logan has Cloak teleport him into the Dark Force dimension.
 For a second Wolverine thinks he should behead Romulus, just like he did with Creed, but in the end he decides to leave him stranded in the Dark Force dimension.

 However, thanks to Sabretooth's blackmailing life of Dagger, Romulus gets free from his prison.
 After a losing fight against Romulus, a mysterious woman with long red hair appears and tells Wolverine that the answers that he seeks are at the Weapon X facility.
 Following his fight with the Sabretooth clones, the mysterious woman appears to Wolverine again.
 She calls herself Remus and informs him that Romulus is her twin brother.
 She aids Wolverine in his struggle against Romulus and Sabretooth all while providing Wolverine with information about Romulus.
 She reveals to Wolverine that Romulus' claim about certain mutants evolving from canines rather than apes (referring to the Lupine) is untrue which Wolverine had long since guessed.
-She further reveals that the whole "Lupine Sapiens" story was all just an elaborate hoax by her brother intended to be a ruse for his real goal of creating a master race of natural mutants artificially enhanced by a new type of adamantium created using vibranium illegally mined from Wakanda, using Wolverine as a template.
+She further reveals that the whole "Lupine Sapiens" story was an elaborate hoax by her brother intended to be a ruse for his real goal of creating a master race of natural mutants artificially enhanced by a new type of adamantium created using vibranium illegally mined from Wakanda, using Wolverine as a template.

 After tracking Romulus to his stronghold somewhere in Italy, Wolverine brutally attacks and incapacitates Sabretooth before confronting Romulus.
-Wolverine finds Romulus immersed within a tank very similar to the one Wolverine was held in during the days of the Weapon X Program.
-Wolverine breaks open the tank and savagely assaults Romulus with his claws.
-He gouges away much of the right side of Romulus' face, revealing that the bones beneath have been bonded with adamantium.
+Wolverine finds Romulus immersed within a tank similar to the one Wolverine was held in during the days of the Weapon X Program.
+Wolverine breaks open the tank and mutilates Romulus' face, revealing that the bones beneath have been bonded with adamantium.
 As Romulus heals, Wolverine asks what the purpose is of becoming an imitation of him.
-Romulus declares that he is not as he once was, as he has "taken the best from both Wolverine and Sabretooth", implying that his animal-like powers were artificially copied from Sabretooth (as his twin sister has none of those traits and her only powers shown is a healing-factor).
+Romulus declares that he is not as he once was, as he has "taken the best from both Wolverine and Sabretooth".
 He reveals that he now has four adamantium claws from both his hands in exactly the same configuration he used on the gauntlets he wore.
-As he launches into his attack, Romulus says to Wolverine that having Romulus erase his memory and bond the adamantium to his skeleton was actually his idea rather than something that he was forced to endure as he's believed for so long (however, this assertion remains ambiguous).
 Romulus and Wolverine resume their battle with Wolverine ultimately proving victorious, resulting in Romulus being remanded to the Raft.